anvilproject/anvil-portal/content/ncpi/ncpi.md

 ## Our Initial Focus

-The NCPI has intentionally constrained the problems we are addressing to those achievable in the near term  which can demonstrate value to researchers by enabling specific research projects.
-We are currently focused on the following deliverables:
+The NCPI has intentionally constrained the problems we are addressing to those achievable in the near term that can demonstrate value to researchers by enabling specific research projects.

+ We are currently focused on the deliverables listed below.

 ### Generic Search Results Hand-off